lucasgcb/CEM-Scanner-HMS-X/README.md

 # SCPI Interface for HMS-X HAMEG

-The purpose of this interface is to make a specific type of measurement operation easier with the aid of automation and a graphical interface utilizing
+The purpose of this interface is to make a specific type of measurement operation easier with the aid of automation and a graphical interface utilizing.

 - PyVISA
 - PySide